Recognition of Prior Learning (VAE-VAP-VES)

 Your file includes:

-• Diplomas, certifications obtained, and training certificates
+• Degrees, certifications, and training certificates

-Step 2: Administrative registration
+Step 2: Administrative Registration

-If the VES application file is administratively admissible:
+If the VES application is administratively admissible:

 • Administrative registration must be completed as soon as possible (deadline set for mid-May): information provided by the Registrar's Office

-Step 3: Interview with the validation panel
+Step 3: Interview with the review panel

 • The juries meet in June.

-The deliberation may result in either:
+The decision may result in either:

 • upon full validation

-• partial validation
+• for partial validation

-• refusal
+• in response to the refusal

-STEP 4: Approval of the request
+STEP 4: Application Approval